clerkio/clerk-vtex/docs/README.md

 Live search and search page can be used independently, but the search page will only take the query as `searchTerm` from the urls params by default.

+`clerkio_searchpage`:

+Parameters:

+Block Class Name :: Class Name in DOM.
+Eg. `product-page-alternatives` Template Name :: Template Content Name from clerk.io.
+Eg. `@product-page-alternatives` Facets :: Attributes to be used for facets, separated by commas.
+Eg. `price,categories` Facets Titles :: Attribute titles as rendered in the facets.
+Eg. `price:Prix,categories:Collection` Multiselect Facets :: Attributes to be used for facets, with multiple allowed selections within a group.
+Eg. `price,categories`
+Filter Button Text :: Localized Text Message for Facets toggle button.
+Eg. `Options` View More Button Text :: Localized Text Message on the View More Button on facets with more than 12 entries.
+Eg. `Show All` Search for ...
+Text :: Localized placeholder in the text filter field within a facet group.
+Eg. `Recherche ici` Facets Design ID :: The ID of the custom Facets Design Template you may wish to use.
+Eg. `123455` Facets Price Append :: The Symbol you may wish to append to prices in the facets.
+Facets Price Prepend :: The Symbol you may wish to prepend to prices in the facets.

+`clerkio_livesearch`:

+Parameters:

+Block Class Name :: Class Name in DOM.
+Eg. `product-page-alternatives` Template Name :: Template Content Name from clerk.io.
+Eg. `@product-page-alternatives` Instant Search Selector :: CSS Selector for Search Input .
+Eg. `#clerk-search-input` Instant Search Suggestions :: Number of Search Suggestions.
+Eg. `3` Instant Search Categories :: Number of Search Categories.
+Eg. `3` Instant Search Pages :: Number of Search Pages.
+Eg. `2` Instant Search Positioning :: Position of Live Search.
+Eg. `left`

+`clerkio_searchinput`:

+Search Input Placeholder :: Placeholder text inside dedicated Search Input Field.
+Eg. `Suche hier...`

 ## Configuration ClerkIO

 1. Create a new store on ClerkIO dashboard.
 For multi-binding sites, each binding should be a store on Clerk.